Setting up Firebase

 now you have to upload the default user image, this image is used by default when a user registered in the app for the first time and he did not pick a Profile image.

-to do that go to Firebase Console > Storage then click on Upload File. you can upload your own default user profile photo or you can upload the included image in Firebase Console - Files\default_user_img.png
+to do that go to Firebase Console > Storage then click on Upload File. you can upload your own default user profile photo or you can upload the included image in `Firebase Console - Files\default_user_img.png`

-after uploading, click on the uploaded image > Expand File Location > click on Download URL
+after uploading, click on the uploaded image > Expand File Location > click on `Download URL`. this will copy the uploaded url to save it in Database later.

 go to Database and add a new node by hitting the little plus icon